muschellij2/SINATRA/README.md

 The purpose of this branch is to provide the exact scripts/code used to produce to the simulation and real data results in the SINATRA manuscript.

 ## Scripts
 The relevant locations for the scripts used to generate each figure, and process the data for each figure are located under Scripts/figure_generation.
 To run the Limit Shapes algorithm, we refer to [Huang et. al (2019)](http://www.lix.polytechnique.fr/~maks/papers/limit_shapes_SGP19.pdf).
-We will provide a link to the repo/driver when the software becomes publicly available.
+To access the gitrepo for Limit Shapes, please use this link [https://github.com/ruqihuang/LimitShape].
+The MATLAB driver scripts are provided in Scripts/LimitShape_Scripts .
+Please note that to use these scripts, you will need to clone the LimitShape repo using `git clone https://github.com/ruqihuang/LimitShape` and add the local repo/utils path at the top of your script.

 To run a demo of the ECT alignment algorithm, we have provided a tutorial in the folder Scripts/postECT_alignment.
 Note that the permutation to rotation step is quite time consuming, so we have provided pre-computed permutation-rotations in the dropbox link provided below in the directory named ECT_alignment_demo.